maxgrove42/Room.io/README.md

 - User Authentication: Register and login to access personalized features.
 - Apartment Search: Search for apartment units based on specific criteria.
 - Pet Registration: Register pets and automatically check against apartment pet policies.
-- User and Pet Management: Update user profiles and pet information seamlessly.
+- Interest and Pet Management: Update pet and interest information seamlessly.
+- Advanced Search Functionality: Zip Code, City, State, Bedroom count, Bathroom count, Amenities
 - Display more detailed building and apartment information

-## Upcoming Features

 - Mark interest: View who is interested in an apartment and mark your own interest.
+- Display average rent prices in the zip code
+- Monthly Rent Estimator based on zip code and bedroom / bathroom count
-- Ensure security from SQL Injections and XSS attacks
+- Secure from SQL Injections and XSS attacks

 ## Setup and Installation